-Fork will allow the user to run multiple nodes strings in the same time.
+Fork will allow the user to run multiple node strings at the same time.
 Think of the fork node as a garden hose that will split the flow between multiple paths equally.

-Wait will simply make sure that all the Fork threads have played and completed before the main string node plays through.
-The scenario above is telling the Fork node, to animate objects within the Template.
-But the scenario will not play though to the MessageBox node, until all the AnimateLoop templates have played and completed.
+Wait will simply make sure that all the Fork threads have played and completed before the main line of execution continues.
+The scenario above is telling the Fork node to animate the objects, but not play through to the MessageBox node, until all fork paths have played and completed.
 Once the fork is finish then the flow of execution will continue on the main path and play the MessageBox node.

-To use and properly utilize Pause, Resume & Abort, you will need to use Variables to better control the Fork node.
+To use and properly utilize Pause, Resume & Abort, you will need to use a Variable to better control the Fork node.
 For more info about Variables see the Variables page.
 For now this is the way to do it.
 You will need to make sure you are in at least the advanced user complexity.

 We have to now assign the Fork node to the declared Variable

-Example the scenario above is using Pause, Resume & Abort.
+In the example scenario above we use Pause, Resume & Abort.

 Note that Pause & Resume are on a loop so the process of Pause & Resume can repeat over and over.

-Pause & Resume-The fork is being told, when the blue cube is clicked Pause X when the green cube is clicked Resume X, where X is the fork.
+Pause & Resume: The fork is being told, when the sphere is clicked Pause X when the box is clicked Resume X, where X is the fork.

 Using variables will give the user better control over the Fork Node.